m9r1a/ev1527Decoder/README.md

 # ev1527Decoder
-this project decodes ev1527 messageS by using rxb13 receiver.
+this project decodes ev1527 messages by using rxb13 receiverfor stm32f103 microcontroller.